The XL Instances and the CVRPLib Best Known Solution Challenge: Pre-Competition Analysis

+In this section, we compare several CVRP heuristics, including state-of-the-art algorithms, with the twofold purpose of obtaining the best possible initial BKSs for the XL instances before the start of the challenge and assessing their relative performance on this new large-scale benchmark.
+Additional experiments on the previous sets X and XML are also reported.

-All our experiments were run on a single thread of 2 x AMD EPYC 9654 (Zen 4) @ 2.40 GHz, 384MB cache L3 with 750G of RAM shared among up to 50 parallel executions, and running AlmaLinux 9.6.
-All these methods were run 60 times in each instance, using a different random number generator seed each time, stopping each run at a two-hour time limit.
-Therefore, the total time spent per instance was $60 \times 2 = 120$ hours, i.e., five days.
-The two-hour time limit is set to the same value previously used in the 12th DIMACS Challenge \cite{dimacs-cvrp-challenge} for the larger CVRP instances of set X (ranging from 401 to 1000 customers).
+All experiments were run on a single thread of a machine with two AMD EPYC 9654 (Zen 4) processors at 2.40 GHz, 384 MB of L3 cache, and 750 GB of RAM shared among up to 50 parallel executions, running AlmaLinux 9.6.
+Each method was run 60 times on each instance, with a different random seed in each run and a two-hour time limit.
+Thus, the total computational budget per instance was $60 \times 2 = 120$ CPU-hours, i.e., five CPU-days.
+The two-hour time limit matches the one used in the 12th DIMACS Challenge \citep{dimacs-cvrp-challenge} for the larger X instances, which range from 401 to 1{,}000 customers.
 The tested methods were the following: \begin{itemize} \item KGLS$^{\text{XXL}}$ \citep{arnold2019}: \url{https://github.com/ArnoldF/LocalSearchVRPXXL}.
-As the code does not have a parameter for the seed, the customers of an instance were shuffled before each run to obtain a different trajectory of the method.
+Since the code has no seed parameter, the customers of each instance were shuffled before each run to obtain different search trajectories.